abstools/abstools/website/src/site/sphinx/examples/resource-modeling.rst

        }
    }

-To run the model on the Java backend, execute the following:
+To run the model on the Java backend, use the following commands:

 .. code:: sh